 Instapage vs Leadpages: Core Platform Features in 2021

 Both tools have a set of features that make them useful for modern landing page design.
 Let’s take a quick look at the basic features of both platforms to see where each stands.

 Here are some of the fundamental features you’ll find in Instapage.

-- Pre-hosted Landing Pages: Instapage hosts your landing pages and makes it easy to run on your domain via a dedicated WordPress plugin.
+- Pre-hosted Landing Pages: Instapage hosts your landing pages and makes it easy to run on your domain via a dedicated plugin.

 - Free Templates: Choose from over 200 free templates or purchase more through Envato.